HigherOrderCO/HVM/README.md

 ```

 The solution to that question is the main insight that the Interaction Net model
-bought to the table, and it is described in more details on the
+brought to the table, and it is described in more details on the
 [HOW.md](https://github.com/Kindelia/HVM/blob/master/guide/HOW.md) document.

 ### Is HVM always *asymptotically* faster than GHC?